 For doctoral studies, note that the APA—the relevant accrediting body for psychology—doesn’t accredit any fully online doctoral programs.
 The APA does accredit some hybrid doctoral programs, which are a combination of online and in-person learning.
-However, there are online doctoral programs offered that do not have APA accreditation but are provided by institutions that are accredited by other agencies recognized by the U.S. Department of Education.
+However, there are online doctoral programs offered that do not have APA accreditation but are accredited by other agencies recognized by the U.S. Department of Education.
 Such programs may be perfectly acceptable by employers and state licensure boards.
-Make sure to check for accreditation when you are exploring schools.
+Make sure to check for accreditation and your state’s requirements when you are exploring schools.

 Personality Traits of a Successful Forensic Psychologist

 All good clinical psychologists possess certain strengths and skills.
 Psychologists across the board have talents and abilities that enable them to: